EdoardoSaturno/Robotic_Dance_Evaluation/README.md

-# Oveview
-In this project, traditional explainability methods based on LIME, SHAP, and DICE were compared to an approach that combined ANOVA decomposition and LASSO regularization.
-These strategies were applied across a spectrum of machine learning models tailored for a linear regression problem..
-Please note that I collaborated with other individuals as co-authors for these projects.

 ## EXPLANATION TECHNIQUES FOR BLACK BOX MACHINE LEARNING MODELS
 - **Description:** This project tests the most famous explainability techniques (Lime, Dice and Shap) together with a custom Anova-based explainability algorithm.
 This study is based on the models defined and optimized by another team at the University of Bologna, working with data coming out of a "robot dance evaluation performance".
 More details are presented in the report.
 - **Technologies:** Python, Dice, Lime, Shap, ANOVA.